 Canine gastropexy is a surgical procedure designed to prevent the occurrence of gastric dilatation-volvulus (“GDV”), more commonly known as bloat.
-This surgery is most commonly performed in large breed dogs or “deep chested” breeds such as Great Danes, German Shepherds, and M
+This surgery is most commonly performed in large breed dogs or “deep chested” breeds such as Great Danes, German Shepherds, and Mastiffs.

 Bloat is a life-threatening condition in which the stomach flips over and expands, trapping air and gases in the stomach.
 Circulation to the stomach and spleen is subsequently interrupted resulting in shock which can be fatal.
 Widespread tissue damage and kidney failure develop and death from respiratory and cardiac arrest soon follow.
 This condition often develops quite suddenly in otherwise healthy dogs.